-Depreciation is calculated on a straight-line basis to write off the net cost of each item of plant and equipment over their expected useful lives.
+Depreciation is calculated on a straight-line basis to write off the net cost of each item of plant and equipment over their expected useful lives of between 3 and 20 years.
 Plant and equipment is currently not material to the financial statements.